David Cronenberg: Early life and education

 Cronenberg's fascination with the film Winter Kept Us Warm (1966), by classmate David Secter, sparked his interest in film.
-He began frequenting film camera rental houses, learning the art of filmmaking, and made two 16mm films (Transfer and From the Drain).
-Inspired by the New York underground film scene, he founded the Toronto Film Co-op with Iain Ewing and Ivan Reitman.
-After taking a year off to travel in Europe, he returned to Canada in 1967 and graduated from University College of the University of Toronto at the top of his class.
+He began frequenting film camera rental houses and learned the art of filmmaking.
+Cronenberg made two short films, Transfer and From the Drain, with a few hundred dollars.
+Cronenberg, Ivan Reitman, Bob Fothergill, and Iain Ewing were inspired by Jonas Mekas and formed the Toronto Film Co-op.